This post was last Updated on September 18, 2020

 If you’re looking for an active holiday, this might not be the right place for you, but if you want to spend some days relaxing in the sun and reading a book, you’ll love it here.

 As we mentioned before, this is the Coconut Coast, so the best attraction is probably the beach.
 And lucky you, one of the few nude beaches in Brazil is located within walking distance from the village!
 And what kind of a nude beach… It’s big, it’s white, it has palm trees and it has a bar.

 Be careful though, the sun is really strong over here.
 We managed to get sunburned even though we’d spend most of the day under an umbrella and at that time our skin was already quite adjusted to the Brazilian sun.

-The village itself is really small town Brazil.
+The village itself is really small-town Brazil.
 Sand roads, a couple of houses, a couple of bars, two or three restaurants and a shop, and that’s about it.
-If you want to get some action it’s better to take the bus to one of the more touristic villages in the neighbourhood.
-Praia do Forte for example which is only about 15 minutes away (once you got to the main road), where you an visit the impressive castle, ride a horse, go diving or surfing or bananaboating.
+If you want to get some action it’s better to take the bus to one of the more touristic villages in the neighborhood.
+Praia do Forte for example which is only about 15 minutes away (once you got to the main road), where you can visit the impressive castle, ride a horse, go diving or surfing or banana boating.
 If you come in the right season (Dec-Feb) you can even see a lot of sea turtles.

 And if you really want to get busy, Salvador is only one hour away.
-The city is famous for its history and culture, its historical centre and many cathedrals, but as well for its lively atmosphere.
-There’s music and caipirinhas everywhere.
+The city is famous for its history and culture, its historical center, and many cathedrals, but as well for its lively atmosphere.
+There are music and caipirinhas everywhere.